ombulabs/blog/_posts/2020-09-17-using-tettra.md

 Documentation becomes obsolete, policies change and so on.
 Adding content is a good way to make sure all the information is safely stored, but removing obsolete content and updating existing pages is also important to keep the knowledge base clean and relevant.

-In order to ensure our content is always up to date, we use Tettra's inbuilt feature of notifying the admin every time a page has gone three months without an update.
-The admin gets a notification and can check the page in question and update it if needed or tag the best team member to review and update.
+In order to ensure our content is always up to date, we have a set process to review articles in the Knowledge Base every three months.
+We also get notifications from Tettra when a suggestion hasn't had any activity in a while, which is very helpful.

-Having a notification in Slack is a great way to ensure the admin knows when to review pages and which pages to review.
-And having the clock running for each page individually ensures we don't have to dedicate a lot of time to reviewing the entire knowledge base every so often.

 ## Conclusion